-Trying to locate a man from Boston who owns a gold 4 door car, who gave a ride to 5 people from Senior Bar to SMC during Alabama week end.
-I lost camera in you Reward.
-Please call 284 5170.
+Trying to locate a man from Boston who owns a gold 4-door car, who gave a ride to 5 people from Senior Bar to SMC during Alabama week end.
+I lost camera in your car Reward Please call 284-5170.